respondflow/esmpp_lib/Readme.md

 * transport, example {transport, tcp} - transport - ssl or tcp,
 * submit timeout, example {submit_timeout, 60} - time during which
         the message should be delivered,
-* enuire link timeout, example {enquire_timeout, 60} must bev integer
+* enuire link timeout, example {enquire_timeout, 60} must be integer
         - time after which the message enquire_link will be send.
         If this parameter is absent, enquire_link will not send.
 * handler — your own module for handle smpp packet from SMSC,